wilmix3/SCROLL/README.md

 A)  USED  only  with  Latest  JAVA  version  (OAK JAVA) JAVA7

- B) It is used to publish java web application like struts,spring ,hibernate, and JSF

-in mobiles.

-C) IT has attractive syntax.
+B) IT has attractive syntax.

-D) Developer need to concenterate only on core java so it is learnable. in other framework developer had to learn more syntax.
+c) Developer need to concenterate only on core java so it is learnable. in other framework developer had to learn more syntax.